Marlia Saunders

 Asia-Pacific

 Marlia Saunders is a sought-after media lawyer based in Sydney.
-She is experienced in handling defamation cases, non-publication and suppression orders and in providing pre-publication advice.
+She is experienced in handling defamation cases and non-publication and suppression orders, and in providing pre-publication advice.

 Contributions